GilleM/Memory-game/README.md

 ### Features left to Implement

 In the future, I would like:
-* introduce more photos for hard level,
+* introduce more photos for the hard level,
 * display the highest score (the least flips that have been made),
 * introduce some animation on _index.html_ to have the page more dynamic.